akka/akka-quickstart-scala.g8/docs/src/main/paradox/index.md

     sbt downloads project dependencies.
 The `>` prompt indicates sbt has started in interactive mode.

-1. At the sbt prompt, enter `run`.
+1. At the sbt prompt, enter `reStart`.

     sbt builds the project and runs Hello World